-THE ROYALE PAVILION HOTEL (Total Contract Value: RM208 million)
+PAVILION HOTEL KUALA LUMPUR (Total Contract Value: RM208 million)

-The Royale Pavilion Hotel comprises a 12-storey tower housing 318 units of hotel rooms on top of the Pavilion Kuala Lumpur Shopping Mall.
+The Pavilion Hotel is a 12-storey tower comprising 318 units of hotel rooms on top of the award-winning Pavilion Kuala Lumpur shopping mall.

-Construction works commenced in the second quarter of 2015 and with additional upgrading works, completion is now slated for the second quarter of 2018.
+Construction works commenced in the second quarter of 2015 and with additional upgrading works, it is now slated for completion by end of 2018.